topkecleon/telegram-bot-bash/doc/6_reference.md

 ----

 ### Manage webhook
-Bashbot default mode is to poll Telegram server for updates, but Telegram offers webhook as a more efficient method to deliver updates also.
+Bashbot default mode is to poll Telegram server for updates but Telegram offers also webhook as a more efficient method to deliver updates.

-*Important*: Before using webhook your server must be setup to receive and process updates from Telegram!
+*Important*: Before using webhook you must setup your server to receive and process updates from Telegram!
 I recommend to use webhook with a test bot first.
 [Webhook examples](../examples/webhook)

 ##### get_webhook_info